by Adopt a Pet, | November 14, 2024

 The above list is accurate as of this writing, but because laws are always changing, you should verify the current law in your state.

-If you do not live in one of the states listed above, then you are under strict liability laws governing dog bites.
+If you do not live in one of the states listed above, then you are under “strict liability” laws governing dog bites.
 This means that if your pet bites another person or pet, you can be held both criminally and civilly responsible even though there was no reason for you to think the dog was aggressive.

 As with any law, how it is applied depends on your state and the circumstances surrounding the bite.
-Also, if the plaintiff can be showed to have provoked the dog, this can negate the owner’s liability.
+Also, if the plaintiff can be shown to have provoked the dog, this can negate the pet parent’s liability.
+Since there are so many variations in these laws, it’s important to learn the specifics of the laws in your state.

 *If you live in New York, the one-bite rule applies to criminal charges, but you can still be held responsible in a civil court.

-**South Dakota, the one-bite rule applies unless the dog was running at large or the owner had not kept reasonable control over the pet.
+**In South Dakota, the one-bite rule applies unless the dog was running at large or the owner had not kept reasonable control over the pet.

 Rehome